samrobinsonns/racker/docs/EMAIL_TESTING_QUICK_REFERENCE.md

 - Added proper email encoding handling (base64, quoted-printable)
 - Improved multipart email structure parsing
 - Added comprehensive debugging output
+- **NEW:** The parser now detects and extracts the sender's email from a 'From:' header that appears immediately after the subject line (for raw emails where the subject is the first line).

 **Test the Fix**:
 ```bash